Pages

 Introduce yourself:

-Tell us a bit about yo
+Tell us a bit about your design background:

 Hmmm... what inspires me?...
 Well actually a lot inspires me in creating my illustrations.
 I take great inspiration from other artists who are doing the same thing, I guess I kind of feed off of other artists' enthusiasm for their own work and apply it to my own.
 It's a big world out there and there is a lot of positive things happening in the world of art.
 Other things that inspire me would be music, computer games, film, nature... well pretty much everything to be honest.
 There are also times where I'm not even looking for inspiration and suddenly the littlest thing can set off a whole can of worms in my head.
 It might be a word, a noise, a smell, anything.
-Just the other day i noticed a
+Just the other day i noticed a splash of paint on a wall near where i live that had some really interesting shapes to it.
+Right away the shapes came to life and i started to see characters and scenery emerge before me.
+I think if one possesses a creative mind they see things most other people don't notice in every day life.
+Artists whose worki really love are Alex Pardee and Oliver Jeffers.

 Pen, paper, and a big ol' mug of tea! ;)